 Pietersen, who recently agreed a new England contract, was dropped in August following a fractious summer.

-However, the ECB later accepted the texts were not derogatory about Strauss and the Surrey player was given a new four-month contract pending a successful outcome to a "reintegration" period.
+However, the ECB later accepted the texts were not derogatory about Strauss and the Surrey player was given a pending a successful outcome to a "reintegration" period.

 After a series of successful meetings earlier this week in Oxford, England are now ready to welcome South Africa-born batsman back into the national fold before they fly out to Abu Dhabi next week ahead of their four-Test tour of India in November and December.

 Pietersen is currently playing for Delhi Daredevils in the Champions League in South Africa.

 "All the England players and management are now keen to draw a line under this matter and fully focus on the cricketing challenge that lies ahead in India," added Morris.